britive/terraform-provider-britive/docs/resources/profile_session_attribute.md

 This resource allows you to add or remove session attributes from a Britive profile.

-!> This resource is only supported from AWS Applications.
+!> This resource is only supported for AWS Applications.
 If you try to add a session attribute using this resource for other than AWS applications, an error message will be displayed.

 ## Example Usage